kartelmode/hash-map-experiment/README.md

 # Hash Map experiments

-Little project to research properties of different hashing algorithms when applied to keys typical in OEMS system.
+This project contains a small research effort on how different hashing algorithms and map implementations behave for order-cache workloads in an OEMS system.

+As a first step, we evaluate the quality of different hash functions for our order-identifier naming patterns.
+As a second step, we benchmark the higher-performing hash functions in several Map implementations under access patterns typical for OEMS.

+## Step 1: Hashing functions

+### Key naming patterns

-We want to see which hashing strategy produces less collisions on keys naming patterns we typically observe.
+We want to see which hashing strategy yields fewer collisions on the key-naming patterns we typically observe.

+A general-purpose OEMS usually supports alphanumeric/textual order identifiers.
+But if you look at how clients actually populate these IDs, a few patterns emerge.

-These naming strategies include
+These naming patterns include:

-* simple `number` (e.g. "1761610691"), variable length
+* `number` — INT64 sequence number formatted as text (e.g. `"1761610691"`).
-* something we internally call `mm` - key is constructed using constant prefix followed by base32 sequence number (e.g. "SOURCE13:T3AAA402"),
+* `mm` — what we internally call `mm`: a constant prefix followed by a base32 sequence number (e.g. `"SOURCE13:T3AAA402"`).
-* UUID (e.g. "BE3F223A-3E39-443E-AEB8-3932A850C051")
+* `UUID` — Universally Unique Identifier (e.g. `"BE3F223A-3E39-443E-AEB8-3932A850C051"`).

-TODO: описание хешей
+The full spectrum of naming patterns is wider, but these three are representative enough for evaluating hash quality.

+One important aspect: for the first two patterns, consecutive order identifiers differ only in the last few bytes.
+UUIDs, on the other hand, tend to differ across a wider range of hex digits and are already naturally well-distributed.

+**NOTE:** In this project we use only ASCII textual identifiers.

 ## Hash functions

-It's necessary to identify several optimal hash functions based on their computational speed and quality, as these parameters directly affect the performance of hash tables.
+The goal is to identify a few optimal hash functions based on both computational speed and hash quality, since these parameters directly affect overall hash-table performance.

-You can find sources [here](https://github.com/kartelmode/hash-map-experiment/tree/main/src/main/java/hashing).
+* **default** - Java default hash function
+* **xxHash** - XXHash (see [this](https://xxhash.com/)) - copied from openhft?
+Preserve authorship if so TODO
+* TBD - TODO

 ### Collisions rate

+The table below shows the number of collisions for each key-generation pattern and each hash function, based on inserting \(10^7\) keys.

 | Hash                   | number   | mm        | uuid     |
 |------------------------|----------|-----------|----------|